anweiss/OSCAL/docs_jekyll_uswds/content/documentation/schemas.md

 ---
-title: Schema Reference
+title: Schemas
-description: OSCAL Schema Reference
+description: Schemas
-permalink: /docs/schemaref/
+permalink: /docs/schemas/

 layout: post
-sidenav: schemaref
+sidenav: schemas
+subnav: true
 ---

-## About the Sample Schemas
+# About the Sample Schemas

-### Design Principles for Sample Schemas
+# Design Principles for Sample Schemas
 The sample database schemas have been created with the following design principles in mind:
 - Simplicity and ease of use.